| Macquarie River|

 - Last general security allocation (prior to September 2020) made in August 2017.

 - Reduced high priority (town, domestic and stock) and high security allocations for 2019/20.
 These were increased to 100% on 13 May 2020.

 - Initial transfer of water from Windamere to Burrendong Dam in January 2019.
-Inflows in 2020 have deferred indefinitely.
-The second phase of the transfer (leaving the agreed 70 GL reserve in Windamere Dam).
+Inflows since 2020 have deferred indefinitely the second phase of the transfer.

 - Environmental flow rules and allocation provisions in the water sharing plan were suspended in July 2019 until end of June 2020 because of the need to conserve water for critical town water supply needs.